Wednesday Writing Groups – Visitor Info

 Do I have to attend every week?

-No, weekly attendance is not required but regular attendance is expected and encouraged within our writing community that has two goals: (1) build a writing habit and (2) build human connections.
+No, weekly attendance is not required but regular attendance is encouraged within our writing community which has two goals: (1) build a writing habit and (2) build human connections.
 Group members look forward to time together.
 Folks not attending regularly are welcomed visitors when a seat is available.

 Can I see a sample of the weekly writing topics?